-The Angle Limits should correspond to the tilt angle of the gimbal itself at the servo limits.
-If you find during testing that your gimbal is not properly remaining stabilised (for example it’s over or undercorrecting as you tilt the copter), adjust the angle limits up or down slightly.
+The Angle Limits should correspond to the rotation angle of the gimbal itself at the servo limits.
+If you find during testing that your gimbal is not properly remaining stabilised (for example it’s over or under correcting as you rotate the copter), adjust the angle limits up or down slightly.

-(These are not really ‘angle’ limits but how much the servo is commanded to move within the limits of the 60° most servos can move.
+(These are not really ‘angle’ limits but how much the servo is commanded to move within the limits set by the Min/Max parameters set in Servo Limits.

 If you find your gimbal is moving in the wrong direction, check the Reverse checkbox.

-If you wish to adjust the gimbal tilt, roll or pan while flying, you can set the input channel to “RC6” which normally corresponds to your transmitters tuning knob.
+If you wish to adjust the gimbal yaw, pitch, or roll while flying, you can set the RC controls for roll, pitch, or yaw using the Input channel selection box.

-Aligning Min and Max PWM values with full throw of gimbal¶
+Aligning Min and Max PWM values with the full throw of the gimbal¶

 This section shows how to align the maximum and minimum PWM servo settings:

-- Tilt airframe over hard left (just past where the servo stops moving, or ~45 deg), and raise the “Roll” “Servo” “Min” value until the servo starts to physically move a tiny bit, stop there.
+Roll the airframe over hard left (just past where the servo stops moving, or ~45 deg), and raise the “Roll” “Servo” “Min” value until the servo starts to physically move a tiny bit, stop there.

-- Tilt airframe over hard right (just past where the servo stops moving, or ~45 deg), and lower the “Roll” “Servo” “Max” value until the servo starts to physically move a tiny bit, stop there.
+Roll the airframe over hard right (just past where the servo stops moving, or ~45 deg), and lower the “Roll” “Servo” “Max” value until the servo starts to physically move a tiny bit, stop there.

 Leveling/centering the gimbal¶

-- If the gimbal is not quite perfectly level, tweak the hardware first, eg, get servo horn/s so that gimbal is as close to level as possible before doing next step/s .. do this by unscrewing horn from servo and repositioning it, and/or if using push-rods to the gimbal, by adjusting the length of them).
+If the gimbal is not quite perfectly level, tweak the hardware first, eg, get servo horn/s so that the gimbal is as close to level as possible before doing the next step(s).
+Do this by unscrewing the horn from the servo and repositioning it, and/or if using push-rods to the gimbal, by adjusting the length of them.

-- If “tilt” is still not quite level, you can “trim” it by adjusting the Tilt->Angle->Min and Tilt->Angle->Max ...
-BOTH by one click in the same direction ( eg, click both down arrows once each) This will ensure that the difference between them remains constant (important), but will adjust the “centre” position of the gimbal by small amounts (do not do this too much as it affects the maximum throw/s at the extremeties by the same amount).
+MNT_PITCH_MAX… BOTH by one click in the same direction (e.g. click both down arrows once each) This will ensure that the difference between them remains constant (important), but will adjust the “center” position of the gimbal by small amounts (do not do this too much as it affects the maximum throw/s at the extremities by the same amount).